David Asper, Q.C., Trustee

 Starting as a lawyer, Mr. Asper focused primarily on criminal defense litigation and successfully represented David Milgaard in overturning one of Canada’s most notorious wrongful conviction cases.

-In addition to his business activities, Mr. Asper completed of his Masters in Law at the University of Toronto in 2007, and served as Assistant Professor at the University of Manitoba Faculty of Law.
+In addition to his business activities, Mr. Asper completed his Masters in Law at the University of Toronto in 2007, and served as Assistant Professor at the University of Manitoba Faculty of Law.
 He has also taught at Lakehead University’s Bora Laskin School of Law and Arizona State University Sandra Day O’Connor College of Law.
-Mr. Asper continues to lecture and write occasionally on legal matters, and has served on the various committees of the Law Society of Manitoba.

 Through his philanthropy, Mr. Asper provided lead gifts to establish the David & Ruth Asper Research Centre at the Pan Am Clinic Foundation in Winnipeg and the David Asper Centre for Constitutional Rights at the University of Toronto.
 The David Asper Centre has supported many of Canada’s recent leading cases involving the Charter of Rights and Freedoms.